There is a debate ongoing between the two most popular islands in Belize.

 Contact us to plan your Belize vacation.

 Note: Belize has roughly 240 miles/400km of coastline.
 There are more than 200 islands (or cayes) in Belize, many are uninhabited mangrove islets, about 20 are large enough for cabanas and overnight stays.
-After Ambergris Caye and Caye Caulker, I was fortunate enough to visit another 4 islands.
+After Ambergris Caye and Caye Caulker, I was fortunate enough to sail to another four islands.
 There are many, many more islands to explore.